Our Projects

 STEM & Stitches: Where Yarn Meets Math and Science

 STEM & Stitches is a unique science communications and after-school enrichment program weaving together math, crochet, marine biology, and environmental science.
 Designed for students in 4th grade and up, the program teach various topics, such as the magic of Euclidean and non-Euclidean geometry, the art of crochet, and the beauty and ecological importance of coral reefs.
 As a final project, students create posters on their topics of interest and exhibit their crochet work in schools or online galleries, raising awareness about climate change and showcasing the intersection of math, community art, and science.
-The interdisciplinary program aims to spark students’ interest in STEM and expose them to the interconnections among seemingly unrelated ideas; meanwhile, the program incorporates sustainable development goals (SDGs) into the instruction.
-The program's design is inspired by the amazing and groundbreaking work of mathematician and artist Daina Taimina and science journalist Margaret Wertheim.
+The interdisciplinary program aims to spark students’ interest in STEM and expose them to the interconnections among seemingly unrelated ideas; meanwhile, the program incorporates sustainable development goals into the instruction.
+The program's design is inspired by the groundbreaking work of mathematician and artist Daina Taimina and the worldwide Crochet Coral Reef Project by science journalist Margaret Wertheim.

 Around the World in 80 Math Problems: Kinesthetic & Interdisciplinary Journeys in Problem-Solving